AnujKankani/BackwardsOneBody/docs/source/quickstart.rst

     #BOB.initialize_with_cce_data(1,perform_superrest_transformation=True) #This will load the first simulation in the public EXT-CCE database and perform a superrest transformation
     BOB.what_should_BOB_create="psi4"

 These are the main three commands every BOB code will start with.
 BOB_utils contains the main BOB class.
 BOB has three main initialization options.
-We can initialize using a SXS simulation, a EXT-CCE waveform (from the public catalog), or raw NR data.
+We can initialize using the SXS catalog, the public EXT-CCE catalog, or raw NR data.
-Please see the tutorial notebooks for more help on each case.
 Here we use SXS:BBH:0305 as an example.

 The last line tells us what gravitational wave quantity we want to create.
 The main three options are "psi4", "news", "strain_using_news".
 While there are more options, those should be used with care.
 Particularly, there is an option called "strain", that will create the strain assuming that the fundamental BOB amplitude (A_p*sech(t-t_p)/tau).
-This will NOT yield good results, and is only present for completeness.
-Please see the caveat section below or (paper in prep.) for more details.
+This will NOT yield good results, and is only present for testing and comparison.
+Please see (paper in prep.) for more details.

+Now that we have declared we want to create psi4, we can construct BOB using just one line of code.

 .. code-block:: python

     t_psi4,y_psi4 = BOB.construct_BOB()
-    psi4_NR = BOB.NR_based_on_BOB_ts

-Now that we have declared we want to create psi4, the first line will construct BOB.
+    psi4_NR = BOB.NR_based_on_BOB_ts #This returns a kuibit timeseries.
+The time and data arrays can be accessed as psi4_NR.t and psi4_NR.y
+    #psi4_NR = BOB.psi4_data #returns the resampled full NR data.
+Similar for news and strain
+    #psi4_44_t,psi4_44_y = BOB.get_psi4_data(l=4,m=4).
+In case we ever need NR data for other modes.
+This will not work with raw NR data initialization

 By default we use the flavor of BOB used in (paper in prep.) which takes :math:`t_0 = -\infty` and :math:`\Omega_0 \approx 0.155`.
 For convenience, this package acts as a wrapper around some utilities of the SXS and scri packages so the user doesn't have to deal with them separately.
 We store a lot of the SXS data during the initialization so the user does not have to continously reload the data to test different things.
 BOB.NR_based_on_BOB_ts returns the SXS psi4 data (because we set BOB.what_should_BOB_create="psi4") resampled to the same time series as BOB for easy plotting.